Ocryst/EIPs/eip-geofront.md

 ---

 ## Abstract
-The following standard allows for the implementation of a standard API for tokens within smart contracts to utilize DAO equity options contracts.
+The following standard allows for the implementation of a standard API for tokens within smart contracts to utilize DAO equity denominated options contracts.
 This utilizes the ERC20 token functionality and adds additional functions proposed as standard.

 ## Motivation
 To standardize the use of DAO equity contracts in community directed team incentives.
 The treasury model popularized by olympusDao allows a dao to control its treasury and governance in unique ways.
 Through this token standard a dao with access to treasury and governance can integrate equity contracts to pay developers in a way that is controlled and aligned to community interest through equity in the protocol.